 All infilling/reconstruction strategies except QMR rely on information from neighboring stations; this could affect the spatial correlation structure and the variance of SCDNA series.
 Space-time correlations and other properties (e.g., intermittency of precipitation) are important considerations because they can influence the performance of follow-on applications that use the SCDNA as input.
-Theoretically, QMN strategies could significantly inflate the spatial correlation but retain variance of station observations.
-The spatial correlation inflation in INT strategies could be lower, but the variance would be underestimated due to smoothing.
-OMR-1 is used as an example to demonstrate the effect of QM on the spatial correlation and series variance (Fig. S6 in the Supplement) because QMN uses different station combinations for every DOY, which would mask the effect of QM on final estimates.
+Theoretically, QMN strategies could significantly inflate spatial correlation but retain variance of station observations.
+The spatial correlation inflation in INT strategies could be lower but the variance would be underestimated due to smoothing.
+QMR-1 is used as an example to demonstrate the effect of QM on spatial correlation and series variance (Fig. S6), because QMN uses different station combinations for every DOY which would mask the effect of QM on final estimates.
 If the ERA5 used by QMR-1 is replaced by station observations, the results should be generally consistent.
-According to Fig. S6, the spatial correlation is substantially inflated by QMR-1, particularly for T{\min} and T{\max} , while the SD of QMR-1 estimates is very close to that of observations.
-This supports the design of estimating missing data using neighboring stations for each DOY as otherwise the inflation of CCs could be very substantial for the entire period.
+According to Fig. S6, the spatial correlation is substantially inflated by

-The spatial correlation based on station observations (Fig. 8a, d, and g) shows obvious seasonal variations with CCs lower in the warm season and higher in the cold season.
-The seasonality of CCs for T{max} is weaker compared to that for precipitation and T{min} .
-The SCDNA estimates capture the seasonal patterns but underestimates the variation (Fig. 8b, e, and h) because the inflation of spatial CCs is larger in the warm season than cold season (Fig. 8c, f, and i).
-Moreover, the inflation is larger for neighboring stations with a lower correlation with the target station.
-We tested selected neighboring stations according to their distance from the target station, and similar results were acquired.
-For precipitation, the median CC differences of all stations are close to 0.1 in the cold season and range between 0.1 and 0.15 in the warm season.
-For T{\min} , the median CC differences are generally between 0.05 and 0.15.
-The CC differences of T{max} are relatively homogeneous for different seasons and generally fluctuate between 0.05 and 0.1.
-The inflation of CC is because (1) the estimates from the 10 neighboring stations and the target station are generally derived using highly overlapped information (Sect.
-3.3.1) and (2) the estimation is realized for each DOY for all strategies except MAL, meaning that calculating CCs for each DOY shows the inflation to the largest extent.

-The final SCDNA replaces estimates by observations, which can largely relieve the inflation of spatial correlation (Fig. S7 in the Supplement) depending on the degree to which observations are present in the record.
-For T{min} and T{max} , the CC is very close to that based on observations; for precipitation, the correlation in wintertime is even lower than that based on observations.
+QMR-1, particularly for T{\min} and T{\max} , while the standard deviation of QMR-1 estimates is very close to that of 464 465 observations.
+This supports the design of estimating missing data using neighboring stations for each DOY as 466 otherwise the inflation of CC could be very substantial for the entire period.
+The spatial correlation based on station observations (Fig. 8a, d, and g) shows obvious seasonal variations, with CC 467 lower in the warm season and higher in the cold season.
+The seasonality of CC for T{max} is weaker compared with that 468 469 for precipitation and T{min} .
+The SCDNA estimates capture the seasonal patterns but underestimates the variation (Fig. 8b, e, and h) because the inflation of spatial CC is larger in the warm season than cold season (Fig. 8c, f, and i).
+470 471 Moreover, the inflation is larger for neighboring stations with lower correlation with the target station.
+We tested 472 selecting neighboring stations according to their distance from the target station, and similar results were acquired.
+473 For precipitation, the median CC differences of all stations are close to 0.1 in the cold season and ranges between 0.1 474 and 0.15 in the warm season.
+For T{min} , the median CC differences are generally between 0.05 and 0.15.
+The CC 475 differences of T{max} are relatively homogeneous for different seasons and generally fluctuate between 0.05 and 0.1.
+The inflation of CC is because (1) the estimates from the 10 neighboring stations and the target station are generally derived 476 477 using highly overlapped information (Sect.
+3.3.1), and (2) estimation is realized for each DOY for all strategies except 478 MAL, meaning that calculating CC for each DOY show the inflation to the largest extent.
+479 The final SCDNA replaces estimates by observations, which can largely relieve the inflation of spatial correlation 480 (Fig. S7), depending on the degree to which observations are present in the record.
+For T{min} and T{max}, CC is very close to that based on observations; for precipitation, correlation in wintertime is even lower than that based on observations.
+481